-1. The proposed amendment does not involve a significant increase in the probability or consequences of an accident previously evaluated.
+1. Will operation of the facility in accordance with this proposed change involve a significant increase in the probability or consequences of an accident previously evaluated?

-2. The proposed amendment does not create the possibility of a new or different kind of accident from any accident previously evaluated.
+2. Will operation of the facility in accordance with this proposed change create the possibility of a new or different kind of accident from any accident previously evaluated?

 The NRC staff has reviewed the licensee's analysis and, based on this review, it appears that the three standards of 10 CFR 50.92(c) are satisfied.
 Therefore, the NRC staff proposes to determine that the amendment request involves no significant hazards consideration.